bsu-cs-jb/cs-411-docs/project-03b/specification.md

 ## Goal

-Add REST API calls to
+Add Fetch REST API calls to
 [Project 3: Indecisive MVP]({{ site.baseurl}}/project-03/specification.html)
 to be able to interact with other users.